ansible-collections/cisco.nxos/docs/cisco.nxos.nxos_interfaces_module.rst

                 </td>
                 <td>
                         <div>Enable or disable IP forward feature on SVIs.
 Set the value to <code>true</code> to enable  or <code>false</code> to disable.</div>
+                        <div>This option is not applicable for NX-OS on MDS Switches.</div>
                 </td>
             </tr>
             <tr>